Spatio-Temporal Consistent Soft Sensor Modeling and Monitoring of Thermal Power Plants based on Physical Knowledge: Spatio-Temporal Consistent and Interpretable Modeling

-To limit the captured features in first principles and map these sparse features into an interpretable state-space, this subsection introduces the physics-informed interpretable latent space block by giving physical meanings to the latent space $z$ of STCIM.
-We can directly relate the inputs, latent variables, and outputs by the physics-informed discrete state-space loss function and boundary conditions.
+To map these sparse spatio-temporal consistent features into an interpretable latent space and limit the space in first principles, this subsection introduces the physics-informed interpretable latent space loss function by giving physical meanings to the latent space $z$ of STCIM and adding them to the discrete state-space loss, which is shown in Fig.~\ref{fig:Overview of the proposed STCIM} (d).
+We can directly relate the inputs, latent variables, and outputs by the discrete state-space loss function and boundary conditions.
 Here, we need to highlight that the latent space $z$ is an intermediate process parameter instead of the input of STCIM.
 It can be unobserved or hard to measure.

 Assuming the discrete-time state-space equation and output equation of the industrial process are given by